clayjonezie/food-processor/docs/nlp-pipeline.md

 # NLP Pipeline

-As previously discussed, one objective of this project is to have a "smart" analysis of "raw" food journal data.
+One objective of this project is to have a "smart" analysis of "raw" food journal data.
 This is a possible pipeline for us to use to extract as much data as we can.
-See <this> page for definitions of model objects.
+See ```app/models.py``` for definitions of model objects.

 ## Overview and Example